 - Sector: Energy

-- Industry: Oil & Gas - Midstream
+- Industry: Oil & Gas Midstream

-- Market Cap: 6.90B
+- Market Cap: 4.50B

-- P/E: 17.2
+- P/E: 8.92

-- Dividend Yield: 5.48%
+- Dividend Yield: 9.43%

-- Dividend Payout Ratio: 94.24%
+- Dividend Payout Ratio: 84.21%

-- Chowder Score: Dividend Snapshot Members Only
+- Chowder Score: Members Only

 Revenue Growth & Market Exposure

 With two decades of experience, Keyera has developed a strong reputation for expertise in operating complex energy processing facilities.
 Its integrated businesses provide customers with a full range of essential midstream services.
 Keyera’s broad customer base includes a high proportion of investment-grade counter-parties.

 Keyera is growing organically as well as through acquisitions.
-The company is strengthening its leading position by investing in capital programs that will support future growth.
-Expansion at the Simonette gas plant and new Wapiti and Pipestone gas plants will drive the next phase of cash flow growth.
-These projects will double Keyera’s existing gas processing capacity in the area and also increase its condensate handling capacity.
+The company is strengthening its leading position by investing in capital programs that are poised to support future growth.
+Expansion at the Simonette gas plant and Wapiti and Pipestone gas plants should drive the next phase of cash flow growth.
+These projects will double Keyera’s existing gas processing capacity in the region and also increase its condensate handling capacity.
 The company has been extending its infrastructure into Northwestern Alberta to support the liquids-rich Montney and Duvernay developments over the past few years.
 Once completed, these projects will fortify Keyera’s position in these areas.
 Phase 1 of the Pipestone gas plant when completed in 2021, will make Keyera one of the largest gas processing and condensate handling companies in the region.
 The company is well-positioned to capitalize on the long-term growth opportunities within the Western Canada Sedimentary Basin, which is a rich natural gas basin in Canada.
 All of its projects are underpinned by long-term agreements with producers which should add to its fee for service cash flows.

 Enbridge is Canada’s largest natural gas distribution provider while Pembina Pipeline is a leading midstream and transportation service provider in North America.
 TransCanada Pipeline is a North American infrastructure company, supplying more than 25% of natural gas consumed daily across North America.
-Keyera’s predominantly fee-for-service based and integrated business, strategic locations and large scale differentiates it from peers.
+Keyera’s predominantly fee-for-service based and integrated business, strategic locations, and large scale differentiates it from peers.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.